What do PTs do at school?

 Train learning teams to support a child physically in the school (ie. stair safety, lifting, stretches)

-Some examples of when to make a referral to a Physiotherapist include:
+Some examples of when to make a referral to a Physiotherapist may include:

-if a student has difficulty playing with others at recess or using playground equipment
+If a student has difficulty playing with others at recess or using playground equipment

-if a student has difficulty doing the same things as peers in Physical Education
+If a student has difficulty doing the same things as peers in Physical Education

-if a student has difficulty moving around the school
+If a student has difficulty moving around the school